The Pythagorean theorem: The sum of the

-In any right triangle, the area of the square whose side is the
+In any right triangles, the area of the square whose side is the

 hypotenuse (the side opposite the right angle) is equal to the sum of